Attull/React-notes/React basics.md

   * ```serviceworker.js```: It is related to the progressive web applications.

+## Virtual DOM

+- React uses the [virtual DOM](http://tonyfreed.com/blog/what_is_virtual_dom) to clone a node that already exists in the DOM

+- Subtrees are created in the virtual DOM and then rendered based on state changes

+- When a state change occurs two things happen:

+    - React runs a diff to check what changed

+    - Then it updates the DOM based on the result of that diff (Referred to as [reconciliation](https://facebook.github.io/react/docs/reconciliation.html))

+- The Virtual DOM is considered the magic behind React.
+It batches DOM operations to keep everything quick and snappy because DOM manipulation is SLOW

+- Once a state is changed it triggers the [diff algorithm](https://facebook.github.io/react/docs/reconciliation.html) to check all components, re-rendering only those that have changed properties.

+## JSX

+- JSX is a JavaScript Extension Syntax used in React to easily write HTML and JavaScript together

+- To convert JSX into browser understandable JavaScript code, we use a tool like [Babel](https://babeljs.io/) which is a JavaScript compiler/transpiler.

+- Let's see the breakdown of the JSX converting process to React.createElement function:

+- E.g

+**JSX Code:**
+          <h1 className:"topBarHeading">welcome to FSD classes</h1>

+**compiles to**
+          React.createElement("h1",
+                                {className:"topBarHeading", "I am Himanshu"
+                              })

 ## Components

 * The entire react app is made up of small individual modules called as Components.